-Our Board is currently composed of 11 directors, nine of whom are independent.
+Our Board is currently composed of 13 directors, twelve of whom are independent.
 Mr. Fowden is the Chairman of our Board.
-Mr. Rosenfeld serves as our Lead Independent Director.
-As of the Record Date, the only director nominees of the Board for director who are not independent are Mr. Harrington and Mr. Fowden (the Board has determined Mr. Fowden will be considered independent as of March 29, 2023).
-See "Certain Relationships and Related Transactions" on page 33 of this proxy statement for further discussion of the Board's determinations as to independence.
+Effective as of May 3, 2023, Ms. Bomhard was appointed as our Lead Independent Director.
+As of May

+3, 2023, the only director nominee of the Board for director who is not independent is Mr. Harrington.
+See "Certain Relationships and Related Transactions" on page 27 of this proxy statement for further discussion of the Board's determinations as to independence.

 Historically, Primo Water has separated the roles of Chairman of the Board and Chief Executive Officer.
-The Chairman is not an independent director and will not be considered independent until March 29, 2023.
-Similarly, the Chief Executive Officer is not independent.
+The Chief Executive Officer is not independent.
 As a result, Primo Water anticipates continuing to utilize the Lead Independent Director in an enhanced capacity.
 The Board feels that separating the role of Chairman and Chief Executive Officer, together with maintaining a Lead Independent Director, reflects good governance procedures and is in the best interests of shareowners at this time.
-Mr. Rosenfeld, who has served as our Lead Independent Director since 2008, will continue in that role.
+Ms. Bomhard was appointed to serve as our Lead Independent Director in 2023 and will continue in that role.
 Our Lead Independent Director presides at executive sessions of the independent directors to ensure free and open discussion and communication among directors.
 This structure ensures that independent directors play a greater role in the oversight of Primo Water and actively participate in establishing priorities and procedures for the work of the Board.
 The Board believes that its leadership structure has not been affected by the Board's administration of the risk oversight function.